No Longer Receiving Names

 The Rt.
 Rev. William H. (Chip) Stokes, XII Bishop of the Episcopal Diocese of New Jersey, visited St. Uriel's the evening of Wednesday, July 28th for the customary Town Hall meeting to explain the transition process and answer questions.
 Thirty-seven parishioners attended.

 On August 29th, following a single Sunday Mass at 9 am, Mr. Redpath facilitated a Congregational Discernment Conversation in the parish hall.
 Over fifty parishioners attended.

-The Discernment Committee will now use the comments from the August 29th meeting, as well as a follow-up mailing to those who could not attend, to begin work on a Parish Profile that will eventually be posted on the Episcopal Church's Transitional Ministry website for circulation to potential Rector candidates throughout the country.
+The Discernment Committee has now used the comments from the August 29th meeting, as well as a follow-up mailing to those who could not attend, to complete a Parish Profile that will soon be posted on the Episcopal Church's Transitional Ministry website for circulation to potential Rector candidates throughout the country.